Benjamin Netanyahu: Early career

-Netanyahu was headhunted to be an economic consultant for the Boston Consulting Group in Boston, Massachusetts, working at the company between 1976 and 1978.
+Netanyahu worked as an economic consultant for the Boston Consulting Group in Boston, Massachusetts, working at the company between 1976 and 1978.
 At the Boston Consulting Group, he was a colleague of Mitt Romney, with whom he formed a lasting friendship.
-Romney described Netanyahu at the time as "a strong personality with a distinct point of view", and said, "We can almost speak in shorthand... [w]e share common experiences and have a perspective and underpinning which is similar."
+Romney described Netanyahu at the time as "a strong personality with a distinct point of view".
 Netanyahu said that their "easy communication" was a result of "B.C.G.'s intellectually rigorous boot camp".

-In 1978, Netanyahu appeared on Boston local television, under the name "Ben Nitai", where he argued: "The real core of the conflict is the unfortunate Arab refusal to accept the State of Israel ...
+In 1978, Netanyahu appeared on Boston local television, under the name "Ben Nitay", where he argued: "The real core of the conflict is the unfortunate Arab refusal to accept the State of Israel ...
 For 20 years the Arabs had both the West Bank and the Gaza Strip, and if self-determination, as they now say, is the core of the conflict, they could have easily established a Palestinian state."

 In 1978, Netanyahu returned to Israel.
-Between 1978 and 1980, he ran the Jonathan Netanyahu Anti-Terror Institute, a non-governmental organization devoted to the study of terrorism; the Institute held a number of international conferences focused on the discussion of international terrorism.
+Between 1978 and 1980, he ran the Jonathan Netanyahu Anti-Terror Institute, a non-governmental organization devoted to the study of terrorism.
 From 1980 to 1982, he was director of marketing for Rim Industries in Jerusalem.
-During this period Netanyahu made his first connections with several Israeli politicians, including Minister Moshe Arens.

-Arens appointed him as his Deputy Chief of Mission at the Israeli Embassy in Washington, D.C. while Arens was ambassador to the United States, a position he held from 1982 until 1984.
+Moshe Arens appointed him as his Deputy Chief of Mission at the Israeli Embassy in Washington, D.C., while Arens was ambassador to the United States, a position he held from 1982 until 1984.
 During the 1982 Lebanon War, he was called up for reserve duty in Sayeret Matkal and requested to be released from service, preferring to remain in the US and serve as a spokesperson for Israel in the wake of harsh international criticism of the war.
 He presented Israel's case to the media during the war and established a highly efficient public relations system in the Israeli embassy.
 Between 1984 and 1988, Netanyahu served as the Israeli ambassador to the United Nations.
 Netanyahu was influenced by Rabbi Menachem M. Schneerson, with whom he formed a relationship during the 1980s.
 He referred to Schneerson as "the most influential man of our time".

-From 1984 to 1988, he served as the Israeli Ambassador to the United Nations.
-At this time Netanyahu became friends with Fred Trump, the father of future U.S. President Donald Trump.
+Also during the 1980s, Netanyahu became friends with Fred Trump, the father of future U.S. president Donald Trump.